k-stachowiak/game-script/documentation.md

 Note that the formal function arguments effectively constitute a bind operation as they enable injection of symbols into the local scope with assigning symbols to them.

 A Pattern is a symbolic expression which is one of the following:
- - atomic symbol,
+ - a don't care token "\_" (matches any value without binding it to a symbol)
+ - atomic symbol (matches any value and binds it to a symbol),
- - an array of patterns ("[pattern1 pattern2 ...]"),
+ - an array of patterns (matches an array and binds its elements to the given patterns),
- - a tuple of patterns (analogous to array of patterns).
+ - a tuple of patterns (analogous to array of patterns but for a tuple).

 ### Bind
 Bind operation pushes a new value on the stack and makes it available for further computation in the given stack frame.